arduent/HTTP-Message-Signer/README.md

 ## Structured Fields

 RFC9421 makes heavy use of HTTP Structured Fields (RFC8941/RFC9651).
-The syntax is very precise and unforgiving.

 The signRequest() method takes a structured InnerList of components to sign.
 These may be headers or derived fields.
 The string will look something like the following (where `...` represents additional components):